Ten original songs featuring:

 But the star of this show is organist Lloyd, who explodes 3/4ths in with a mesmerizing, hokey-pokey-prodding fold-over fade that keeps getting better, like a blues-prog-rock-jazz version of Lynyrd Skynyrd’s epic “Free Bird” guitar solo.
 Watch out Joey DeFrancesco!

-Supple, senuous shapes align in Stroessner’s well-tended universe, as Lloyd glides along on his B3 all over “Blue Tooth” — another clear winner in the fan fave category.
+Supple, sinuous shapes align in Stroessner’s well-tended universe, as Lloyd glides along on his B3 all over “Blue Tooth” — another clear winner in the fan fave category.
 A jitterbug moon dance, quick, short assertions of engaging, acid-dropping, room-spinning mood music, “Blue Tooth” catches you in the last licks.

 Reggae-ska meets Middle Eastern folk in a space-age wonderland on “Ocho Rios.”
-Ruminitive, playful, vibe-y, slightly off-kilter, the soundtrack-esque tune is probably what you’d hear in your head while tripping out to some good (legal) weed out here in the Northwest on a random rainy Thursday night at Dick’s.
+Ruminative, playful, vibe-y, slightly off-kilter, the soundtrack-esque tune is probably what you’d hear in your head while tripping out to some good (legal) weed out here in the Northwest on a random rainy Thursday night at Dick’s.

 “…a quietly ambitious ten track album that gently resonates with good, honest vibes throughout.

 …[Q]uite easily, already one of my favorite albums of 2020 (and I just know it will be one of yours too).”

 “Thank you for your wonderful music.
 It is music like “Haymarket Station” that will help us through this time.”

 “I’m really enjoying your CD, and I know our listeners around the globe are enjoying it, too.”